Captain Tsubasa: Golden-23

 In Spain, Barcelona wins 3–2 the match against Valencia led by Carlos Santana.
 In Japan, the match between Japan and Paraguay ends 3–0 with the following scorers: Gakuto, Wakashimazu and Nitta.
 In Spain, Barcelona plays against Atlético Madrid and Fersio Torres (inspired by Fernando Torres) quickly scores a goal.
 However, Barcelona replies quickly and Tsubasa scores two goals.

 The Asia qualifications begins and Japan beats Malaysia (6–0 for the first match and 5–0 for the return match), Thailand (2–0 for the first match, 3–0 for the return match) and Bahrain (3–0 for the first match and 5–0 for the return match) and qualifies to the third round.
 In the third round, Japan beats Vietnam 5–0, draws against Saudi Arabia 1–1 and loses against Australia 3–1.
 Standings after day 3 (of 6): Australia 9, Japan and Saudi Arabia 4 and Vietnam 0.
-Only the first classified is admitted to Olympic Games.
+Only the first classified is admitted to the Olympic Games.
 In the day 4, Japan defeats Saudi Arabia 2–0 while Australia defeats Vietnam 5–0.
 In day 5, Japan defeats Vietnam 4–0 and Australia draws against Saudi Arabia 1–1.
 Standings after day 5 (of 6): Australia 13, Japan 10, Saudi Arabia 5 and Vietnam 0.
 In the last day, Japan plays against Australia (had Japan defeated Australia 3–0, 4–1, 5–2 and 6–3 or more, it would have qualified to Olympic Games, while had Japan won 3–1, 4–2, 5–3 or such, it would have played a playoff against Australia).
 Japan scores the first goal of the match against Australia, thanks to Tachibana brothers.
 However, the Tachibana brothers get injured and are substituted by Wakashimazu and Nitta, who scores another goal.
 Japan tries to score the third goal, but all their shots hit the bar or are saved by the goalkeeper.
 In the second half, Australia scores the goal of 2–1, but Japan reacts and scores two goals (scorers: Igawa and Misaki).
 Japan ultimately wins 4–1 and qualifies to Olympic Games.

 Kaigai Gekitō-hen

 Italy

 One-shot released in Japan in 2009, which comprises 24 chapters.
 This one-shot tells the Serie C1 final season match between Reggiana and Albese, with both teams directly vying for promotion.
 This match is the challenge between Kojiro Hyuga (Reggiana) and Shingo Aoi (Albese).
 Hyuga scores two goals in the first half, showing to be strongly improved in physical game.
 However, in the second half, Albese reacts and scores two goals.
 Hyuga eventually scores the victory goal in the last minute, allowing his team to be promoted into Serie B. Albese is disappointed for its defeat because they wrongly think that U.C.
-AlbinoLeffe won against Ravenna F.C and overtook them in standings.
-However, Albinoleffe lost 2–1 to Ravenna, tying both teams in third place, and this means that both Reggiana (1st) and Albese (2nd) are promoted.
+AlbinoLeffe won against Ravenna FC and overtook them in standings.
+However, AlbinoLeffe lost 2–1 to Ravenna, tying both teams in third place, and this means that both Reggiana (1st) and Albese (2nd) are promoted.
 Both teams celebrate their promotion.